Infrawaves/DeepEP_ibrc_dual-ports_multiQP/README.md

 Using the approach described above, we are also able to achieve high performance with NCCL version 2.22 and later.

 ## Quick start
 The execution process is similar to DeepEP, we only make the following changes.
+We not test DeepEP with commit id a84a24808fb0ea732f49b874cc456a69dde69076.
+We will fix the conflicts soon.

 1. Replace the internode.cu under /DeepEP/csrc/kernels/ with ours.
 2. Apply our patch on the original nvshmem_3.2.5-1(merged with the patch of DeepEP for convience and will continually support new version)